-Olivier Panis has shocked the world of Formula 1 on this day in 1996 when he won the chaotic Monaco GP where only four drivers were able to finish the race.
+Olivier Panis has shocked the world of Formula 1 on this day in 1996 when he won the chaotic Monaco GP with only four drivers finishing the race while pole sitter Michael Schumacher crashed in the first lap after being overtaken by Damon Hill at the start.

 In dry qualifying session, Schumacher defeated his nemesis Hill in Williams and two Benetton drivers Alesi and Berger.
 Later winner Olivier Panis started only 14th with two seconds and two thousands of a second behind Schumacher.
 Villeneuve was only 10th in second Williams.